danielmh111/sensor_simulator/notes.md

     - day/night cycles (combining different heating and cooling rates in a cycle)
     - weather fronts?
     - mixes like a steady state, then at a defined point and exponential decay, then oscillation until a new steady state is reached at a lower temperature/pressure/whatever. like a curve from a PID controlled climate.

+### csv output

+there is a commented-out function for EnvironmentalSensor, append_to_file.
+I actually started writing this first before some reading where i decided to use the csv and serde crates.
+This meant that I thought the approach would be to format each reading and append it to a plain text file, then simply name it with a .csv extension.
+While i discovered that serde would allow me to serialize the entire outputs field in one go for a faster implementation of writing to csv, I can still think of some situations where appending to the file while the sensor is still running would be useful:
+    1. in a sensor that is running for a long time (e.g. days), appending to a file would allow the outputs vector to be capped at a maximum size without historical data loss - the csv would act as an archive of sorts.
+    2. the csv could be source data that changes in real time.
+An application could be that its a seed for a dbt model that refreshes on a schedule.
+While not a production ready solution, this could be nice for prototyping
+    3. allows sensors to be run "indefinitly", and still have access to files.
+This means that partitioning the files once they reach a maximum number of lines is probably also necessary.
+Im kinda imagining this as a precursor to putting the program in a docker image and building an api to recieve readings.
+So you could have it running and just read the csv intermitently to get near live data for a pipeline/reporting application.

+However, now i thought about it, using a logging system with the in memory vector buffering recent readings but partitioned files used to store readings long term on disk solves a issue in the current design.
+If set to run for a long time, then the program would crash when it runs out of memory by filling up the outputs vector.
+In real life lots of sensors are expected to run for months or years reliably - although i would never do that with this project, it would be nice to be able to replicate a production-ready approach.